Honors Thesis Binding Instructions

 - The title page must be arranged in the prescribed manner with all the pertinent information included.
 Theses with incomplete title pages will not be accepted for binding.
 It is the department’s responsibility to be sure each thesis has a complete title page before it is released and conforms to all formatting requirements.

 - The copy of the thesis sent to the library for binding should be on good quality paper.
-ASU watermark paper is recommended and may be purchased at the campus bookstore or is available (in packs of 25) from the Honors Office.
+ASU watermark paper is recommended and may be purchased at the campus bookstore.

 - The thesis should have at least a one-inch margin on the left side in order to be bound properly.
 Charts, graphs, photographs, and other illustrations should also have adequate margins.
 If materials such as maps, diskettes, or audio tapes need inclusion, arrangements can be made to have special enclosures made for these items.